-The second album of Paykuna - to be released in 2021
+The second album of Paykuna was released on the 7th of May 2021 on SONNA Records

 Rinakaruy means "to go on a journey" in Quechua, one of Bolivia's many indigenous languages.
 This album will take you on a journey through seven bolivian landscapes, each of the compositions portraying one of those unique places.
 From the calm lagoons of the bolivian highland to the busyness of the Barrio 12 de enero in Quillacollo, you will find yourself in locations that seem to be on a different planet, their essence captured in sound by the band.

 The music was wonderfully visualized by our favorite artist Rafael Koller.
-It is composed of seven indivual pieces, which upon release will be available as prints.
+It is composed of seven indivual pieces, which are available as posters and cards.

-Scroll down further to discover each piece of "Rinakaruy" and get to know the story behind them!
-Subscribe to our newsletter to stay informed about the release date and everything happening around Paykuna.
+Scroll down further to discover each piece of "Rinakaruy" and get to know the story behind them.
+Subscribe to our newsletter to stay informed about everything that is happening around Paykuna.

 The Salar de Uyuni is the biggest salt flat on earth.
 To many it is the most well known touristic attraction of Bolivia.
 But what lies beyond that trivial fact?
 What stories does this place hold?
 How does the wind that sweeps across the white desert at night sound?
 While standing in the middle of the lake, without sign of the world we know on the horizon, one receives a feeling of eternity.
 As if wandering on a different planet, yet connected to the universe.
-Miguel Valdivieso will interprete the endlessness of this surrealistic place.
+Miguel Valdivieso interprets the endlessness of this surrealistic place in the video produced in Uyuni.

 The Tunari national park is a diverse world with andine forests and valleys.
 But this piece tells the story of the top of the mountain itself.
 Sharp rocks and cold stones make up the scenery.
 This is not a place to live, yet Daniel Rosas will wander through the rocks, as an incarnation of the mountain itself.
 The Tunari is eternal and powerful.
 It's climate can be hostile and destructive, but it makes room for something new to grow.